Over greasing: The Silent Killer of Your Equipment and How to Avoid It

 Thus, 0.17 ounces or 4.8 grams of grease is required.

-- Monitor Pressure: Stop greasing immediately if abnormal pressure is encountered.
+• High Pressure: Terminate the greasing process immediately once abnormal pressure is detected.

 2. Operating Environment